justinwj/Visio-Diagram-Generator/plan docs/high_level_plan.md

 F# = brains of the operation (algorithmic, stateless, predictable).
 C# = hands and face for the user (Visio automation, reporting, user interaction, file output).
 Keep all intelligence, decisions, and transforms pure and in F#; push all real-world effect and interop to C#.

+### **Separation of Concerns**
+- Cleanly separate rendering for screen/monitor, from paginated “print” mode.
+Rendering to screen is concerned with number of objects on a Visio layer being 1,000 or less.
+Pagination for printers is a separate algorithm that tries to get the diagram to fit nicely on the chosen paper size.